JSerg1/rADBT/README.md

 # rADBT
 rADBT is rAthena Database Translating program.
-This program maked to need

-1. YML to CSV ?
+## 1. YML to CSV ?
-It is extract ID, AegisName, Name from yml file in rAthena\db\re folder, and make CSV file
+It is extract ID, AegisName, Name from yml file in rAthena\db\re folder, and make CSV file.
 It just process make comfortable for me.

  - Target yml file list